 Faculty Supervisor - Mrs. Land

 Battle of the books is for students in grades 6, 7 and 8.
 For almost a quarter of a century the Southfield Public Library hosts the Battle of the Books.
 These events which now span elementary, middle and high school basically foster literacy and the love and sport of reading.
-Every year Birney Middle School excells in this endeavor.
+Every year, Birney Middle School excels in this endeavor.
 Birney sends more teams than any other middle school in the city and has the most winning record of any other school.
 For us it is one of our crowning jewels we are so proud of our Battle participating students and the many parents who manage and support their battle teams.

 Faculty Supervisor - Mrs. Orse-Simpson & Mrs. Jessica Hines